pederhan/zabbix-auto-config/README.md

 ## Host modifiers

 Host modifiers are Python modules (files) that are placed in a directory defined by the option `host_modifier_dir` in the `[zac]` table of the config file.
-A host modifier is a module that contains a function named `modify` that takes a `Host` object as its only argument, modifies it, and returns it.
+A host modifier is a module that contains a function named `modify` which takes a `Host` object, modifies it in some way, and then returns it.
 Zabbix-auto-config will attempt to load all modules in the given directory.
+Every host is passed to each host modifier found in the host modifier directory.

+Any module that contains a function named `modify` which takes a `Host` as its first and only positional argument, an arbitrary number of keyword arguments and returns a `Host` is recognized as a host modifier module.
+Type annotations are optional, but recommended.

 A host modifier module that adds a given siteadmin to all hosts could look like this: